PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 18:16:42
+Last updated: 2024-04-05 18:17:15
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby